 Katie studied law at university before turning to a life of itinerant singing.
 She sings with groups including Tenebrae, BBC Singers, Monteverdi Choir, Polyphony, Cardinall’s Musick, Tallis Scholars and Dunedin Consort.
 She spent three fulfilling years as a Lay Clerk in the choir of Peterborough Cathedral.
 When not singing, Katie enjoys sleeping on public transport and coming up with new nicknames for herself.

 Will is a graduate of the Royal Academy of Music, where he studied choral conducting and singing.
-He is the conductor of Frideswide Voices, and the Orlando Chamber Choir; director of music at the Church of St Mary Magdalen (Oxford), and Chorus Master for Ludus Baroque.
-He also sings with the Eric Whitacre Singers, and Polyphony.
-He lives in Oxford, loves most unhealthy foodstuffs, and will definitely talk to you after a concert if you buy him a pint.
+He lives in Oxford, where he is director of chapel music at Somerville College, conductor of Frideswide Voices, and director of music at the Church of St Mary Magdalen.
+He also sings with the Eric Whitacre Singers and Polyphony.
+He loves most unhealthy foodstuffs, and will definitely talk to you after a concert if you buy him a pint.

 Since relocating to the UK from Adelaide, South Australia, in 2011, Tom has appeared regularly as a soloist and worked with many of the UK’s finest ensembles, including The Tallis Scholars, Alamire, Tenebrae, BBC Singers, La Nuova Musica and London Voices.
 He is also a lay clerk at Winchester Cathedral, and in his spare time practises a battlefield style of Chinese kung fu.